EmmanuelADAM/jade/protocols/requests/readme.md

 Here you will find an example of communication via the [FIPA Request Interaction](http://www.fipa.org/specs/fipa00026/SC00026H.html) protocol.

-- A
+- An
 [AgentRequestSender](https://github.com/EmmanuelADAM/jade/blob/english/protocols/requests/agents/AgentRequestSender.java)
+  agent
-  agent (a sum : "34+12+45" for example) sends a requests to  [AgentRequestResponder](https://github.com/EmmanuelADAM/jade/blob/english/protocols/requests/agents/AgentRequestResponder.java) agents that agree to answer or refuse.
+sends a requests  (a sum : "34+12+45" for example) to  [AgentRequestResponder](https://github.com/EmmanuelADAM/jade/blob/english/protocols/requests/agents/AgentRequestResponder.java) agents that agree to answer or refuse.
 - The AchieveRE  protocol obliges the recipients to respond (refusal, error, agreement) and to inform of a result in case of agreement.